 Projects are undertaken by organizations to create a unique product or service.
 In other words, when you deliver the deliverables of the project, the project will come to an end because you’ve achieved the goals.

 A project is temporary in nature which is undertaken to produce a specific output or a product.
-The output can be physical or non physical.
-Most of the projects provide monetary incomes like a hotel construction project.
-However some projects are non-profit which are performed to improve public health or personal growth.
+The output can be physical or non-physical.
+Most of the projects provide monetary incomes like hotel construction or software development.
+However, some projects are non-profit which are performed to improve public health or personal growth.

-Product can be defined as a physical item or a component that is produced artifically.
-Goods and materials are example for products.
+A product can be defined as a physical item or a component that is produced artificially.
+Goods and materials are examples of products.
 They can be produced as an output of a manufacturing process.
 They may have both physical and chemical characteristics.

-Computers, construction equipments, vehicles are example for products.
+Computers, construction equipment, vehicles are examples of products.

 Scope is a widely used term in project management that you may encounter this word in many processes.
-Scope can be used as a suffix of project or product term.
-Basically it refers the boundary or extent of the area that something deals with.
+The scope can be used as a suffix of project or product term.
+Basically, it refers to the boundary or extent of the area that something deals with.
 It can be considered as the sum of the products and services to be provided as a project.

 Therefore it involves technical specifications, features, functions required to represent a product itself.

-For example your company will produce a computer.
-The product is the computer and its scope will include its dimentions, battery size, processor speed, screen resolution, memory capasity, etc.
+For example, your company will produce a computer.
+The product is the computer and its scope will include its dimensions, battery size, processor speed, screen resolution, memory capacity, etc.